‘Don’t stop now’: ECU officials encourage COVID precautions as case numbers continue to drop

 “Hopefully by that point, it’ll just be back to the normal school stuff,” said Justin Briggs, a senior at ECU.

-Associate Vice Chancellor of Student Affairs, Chris Stansbury, says students are doing their best to make that happen.
+Associate Vice Chancellor of Student Affairs Chris Stansbury said students are doing their best to make that happen.

 “It’s difficult to not hang out with your friends and enjoy a social setting, but I think just looking at that longer term goal has kind of been key for everybody,” said Stansbury.